 The solar energy industry is an emerging and constantly evolving market opportunity.
-We believe the solar energy industry will still take several years to fully develop and mature, and we cannot be certain that the market will grow to the size or at the rate we expect.
-For example, we have experienced increases in cancellations of our Customer Agreements in certain geographic markets during certain periods in our operating history.
-Any future growth of the solar energy market and the success of our solar service offerings depend on many factors beyond our control, including recognition and acceptance of the solar service market by consumers, the pricing of alternative sources of energy, a favorable regulatory environment, the continuation of expected tax benefits and other incentives, and our ability to provide our solar service offerings cost-effectively.
+We believe the solar energy industry is still developing and maturing, and we cannot be certain that the market will grow to the size or at the rate we expect.
+For example, we have experienced increases in cancellations of our Customer Agreements in certain geographic markets during various periods in our operating history.
+Any future growth of the solar energy market and the success of our solar service offerings depend on many factors beyond our control, including recognition and acceptance of the solar service market by consumers, the pricing of alternative sources of energy, a favorable regulatory environment, the continuation of expected tax benefits and other incentives, and our ability to provide our solar service offerings cost effectively.
 If the markets for solar energy do not develop to the size or at the rate we expect, our business may be adversely affected.